Skip to content

 1. It really is.

-2. To be exact, you can perfectly create interactive charts natively in Matplotlib.
+2. To be fair, you can perfectly create interactive charts natively in Matplotlib.
 It requires to use its interactive mode and GUI backends to allow actions like zooming and panning in desktop windows.
 For instance, this differs from Plotly or Altair, which offer richer, browser-based interactivity like tooltips and filtering.
 Matplotlib’s interactivity is more limited and environment-dependent, while Plotly and Altair provide higher-level, web-friendly features.